rstcheck/rstcheck/README.rst

 - Accumulate all errors in rst source instead of only one (#83)
 - Fix Malformed tables because of substitutions (#82)
 - Fix: remove ``include`` directive from ignore list when sphinx is active (#70)
+- Allow errors in code blocks to be ignored via ignore_messages (#100)

 .. _beaking_changes_v6: